ibm-xaas/iaas-custom-image-ubuntu-focal-mysql/README.md

-# iaas-custom-image-ubuntu-focal-mysql (Work In Progress)
+# iaas-custom-image-ubuntu-focal-mysql
-* Note: Just created the repo from template [iaas-custom-image-ubuntu-focal](https://github.com/ibm-xaas/iaas-custom-image-ubuntu-focal)
+* Note: this repo was created the repo from template [iaas-custom-image-ubuntu-focal](https://github.com/ibm-xaas/iaas-custom-image-ubuntu-focal)
-* Nothing updated yet.

 ubuntu 20.04 custom image for ibm cloud
 - removed unattended upgrades
 - installed docker & docker-compose
-- will be installed (not done yet): mysql ...
+- mysql

 ## how to test (create a custom image in us-south region)
 ```